uit-hdl/chatbot-for-mental-health/prompts/e-health-course/ehealth_module1.md

 etc...

-assistant: ¤:request_knowledge("init_prompt"):¤ Congratulations!
+assistant: ¤:cite(["initial_prompt"]):¤ Congratulations!
-You have finnished Module 1, the first of the two mandatory modules!
+You have completed Module 1, the first of the two mandatory modules!
 Next up is Module 2, which describes the TRUSTING project and the relapse predictor.
 Do you wanna proceed, or do you want to take a break?

+user: I'm ready

+assistant: ¤:request_knowledge("ehealth_module2"):¤

 ```